signaturescience/metscale/scripts/README.md

 ```

 For the numeric values present in the matrix there are 3 possible outcomes:
-* 1: Taxon ID is present in that database
+* 1: Taxid is present in that database
-* 2: Taxon ID is not present but it's species-level ancestor is
+* 2: Taxid is not present but it's species-level ancestor is
 * -: Neither is present

-*Note:* For taxon IDs above species level, only outcomes 1/0 are possible.
+*Note:* For taxids above species level, only outcomes 1/0 are possible.

-If only a single taxon ID is input, the DQT will output the rank of that taxon ID and a `Yes` or `--` (No) response for containment in each database.
+If only a single taxid is input, the DQT will output the rank of that taxon ID and a `Yes` or `--` (No) response for containment in each database.
 ```
 (metscale) :~$ python3 query_tool.py -t 10
 Taxon ID:         10 (rank: genus)